Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Observations and data

 Then we divide the states of source-ON/OFF and diode-on/off by analysing their RMS noise level free from the absorption and RFI.
 From TEST data including source-ON only(Figure \ref{fig3}), we find distinct regularity of the diode modes in the shape of high and low impulses.
 As for REAL data(Figure \ref{fig4}), we utilize the same regularity to classify the upper part data as on/off, while the left higher part denotes source-ON mode.
 Curiously, at the lower part of Figure \ref{fig4}, the rms values align in a totally different arrangement to their upper counterparts, thus are abandoned from date process out of caution and processed in the next subsection.

 The next step is calibrating temperature spectra from power ones.
 At first, convert them into source-ON/OFF system-temperature spectra individually:

-where $T_\mathrm{cal}$ is the diode temperature($\approx$10K).
+where $T_\mathrm{cal}$ is the diode temperature($\approx$10 K).
 To reduce the glitch-interference in baseline fitting require data smoothing.
-Avoiding flattening the peaks, we refer to \cite{46-MNRAS21-ZHANG} and only make Gaussian smooth of the denominator every 0.5MHz considering Nyquist sampling and 1MHz baseline ripple of the FAST receiver system.
+Avoiding flattening the peaks, we refer to Zhang et al. \cite{46-MNRAS21-ZHANG} and only make Gaussian smooth of the denominator every 0.5 MHz considering Nyquist sampling and 1 MHz baseline ripple of the FAST receiver system.

 With a reasonable assumption that similar RMS noise levels exist in the divided two sets of data(source-ON and -OFF), we obtain an RMS($\sigma$) weighted spectrum to minimize the merged RMS noise level: